Lamg2799/MEAN-Music-Webapp/README.md

 ## Description

 - This is a music manager built with the MEAN STACK (Mongodb, ExpressJs, Angular, NodeJs).
-- This app allows users to create an account, upload music under the account and listen to the uploaded music.
+- This app allows users to create an account, upload music with the account and listen to the uploaded music.

 ## Features